 Milton and Catherine “Kitty” Hershey.
 Image courtesy of the Hershey Community Archives, Hershey, PA.

 In honor of Milton founding the Hershey Chocolate Company, I wanted to bake something special using Hershey’s chocolate.
 I found a recipe on the Hershey’s website and immediately fell in love.
-Hershey’s calls them Double Chocolate Kisses Cookies, but they’re not exactly cookies.
+Hershey’s calls them Kisses Hot Cocoa Cookies, but they’re not exactly cookies.
 They have a cookie-like shape and size, but the texture is soft and cake-like, similar to the sandwich part of a whoopie pie.
 I decided to call them Hershey’s Kiss Cakelets— it seemed a more fitting name.
 While Milton Hershey probably never tasted this recipe, he did introduce the Hershey’s Kiss to the world.
 This is a great way to celebrate his legacy.

 Instead of the store-bought frosting the recipe calls for, I adapted the recipe by making homemade vanilla buttercream frosting.
 Homemade tastes so much better than the stuff from the store, and it only takes a few minutes to whip up a batch.
 Top the frosting with a chocolate kiss, and you’re created a fitting tribute to Milton Hershey’s candy empire!